-Holy Thursday is also known as Maundy Thursday, Covenant Thursday, Great & Holy Thursday, and Thursday of Mysteries is the Thursday before Easter celebrated by Christians to commemorate Jesus’ Last Supper, in which he was celebrating Passover.
-This was the very first Holy Communion, and the beginning of Holy Orders, when Jesus washed the feet of his disciples.
+Holy Thursday, also known as Maundy Thursday, Covenant Thursday, Great & Holy Thursday, and Thursday of Mysteries, is the Thursday before Easter celebrated by Christians to commemorate Jesus’ Last Supper, in which he was celebrating Passover.
+This was the very first Holy Communion and the beginning of Holy Orders when Jesus washed his disciples’ feet.

-It is an amazing thing to have a seven-year-old son, who is going to have his First Holy Communion on May 15, 2011.
-Part of his education is the understanding of what the sacrament means, both spiritually and historically.
+It is amazing to have a seven-year-old son who had his First Holy Communion on May 15, 2011.
+Part of his education was understanding what the sacrament means, both spiritually and historically.

-The Passover commemorated freedom from slavery, Holy Communion commemorates our freedom from sin.
+The Passover commemorates freedom from slavery, Holy Communion commemorates our freedom from sin.

 Our Seder Menu

 - The Seder Plate